MichaIng/DietPi-Docs/docs/usage.md

 - X11 desktop with XFCE and Chromium
 - Autostart to X11 login screen

-Then these entries need to be set within the file `dietpi.txtg` prior the initial boot:
+Then these entries need to be set within the file `dietpi.txt` prior the initial boot:

 ```sh
 AUTO_SETUP_LOCALE=de_DE.UTF-8